gr-blog/gregros.dev/posts/web/04/every-way-to-make-a-synthetic-iframe.post.md

 Meanwhile, non-synthetic iframes always make an HTTP/S request, and that request can have headers that change how the page functions.
 That includes the Content Security Policy (CSP), but also the Permissions Policy and other stuff too.

 When a page builds a synthetic iframe, it also determines everything that's in it.
-That's why they can only provide security in one direction – the page is protected from the iframe, but not the other way around.
+That's why they can only offer security in one direction – the page is protected from the iframe, but not the other way around.

 Let’s take a look at every method for constructing a synthetic iframe and compare their advantages.
 # srcdoc attribute